 Meridian Visa Infinite Travel Rewards Card

-At $99 per year, the fee to use this card rings in lower than other Visa Infinite cards at $120 a year—and, as a bonus, the first year is free.
+At $99 per year, the fee to use the Meridian Visa Infinite Travel Rewards card rings in lower than other Visa Infinite cards at $120 a year—and, as a bonus, the first year is often free as part of the welcome offer.

 The card earning scheme: 3 points per dollar on foreign purchases and 1.5 points per dollar on your everyday purchases.
 Since 1 point = $0.01 when redeemed for travel, this brings you 0.5% ahead compared to the standard 2.5% foreign transaction fees, or effectively 0.5% cashback with no forex fee.